kevin-wong/mac-settings/README.md

                                        - Exit Full Screen
                                      > for All Applications, add to menu title "Minimize" the shortcut ⌘-SHIFT-CTRL-OPTION-M. This is intended
-                                       to be an impractical shortcut so that a rarely used feature is not accidently toggled.
+                                       to be an impractical shortcut, to nullify the action so that it is not accidently toggled.
 ```

 <br/>